robtuley/world.rainchasers.com/src/portugal.md

 Transport
 ---------

 Public transport would be impossible, so you will need your own vehicle.
-Almost all runs have road access (although road quality is generally poor), and shuttles are short enough to hitch/cycle.
+Almost all runs have road access (although typical road quality is poor), and shuttles are short enough to hitch/cycle.
 Navigation is tricky (almost no road signs, and lots of little roads) so a sat-nav is recommended and as big-scale maps as you can find.